-Production of ferroalloys is considered among one of the most energy and coke intensive process in the industry.
-Ferroalloys manufacturers spends around 40%-60% of its production costs on energy consumption.It is estimated that around 100 Mt CO2emissions are generated in the ferroalloy production process.
-Coke and coal together contributed highest (50%) share to the total GHG emissions in the production process.
-Energy efficiency and high energy costs have become a stumbling block in the ferroalloy production, especially in the countries like India and South Africa where power tariffs are high.
-Due to high power consumption, the industry’s production utilization rate is highly volatile.
+Production of ferroalloys is considered among one of the most energy- and coke-intensive processes in the industry.
+Ferroalloys manufacturers spend around 40-60% of their production costs on energy consumption and it is estimated that around 100 MT CO2 emissions are generated in the overall ferroalloy production process.
+Coke, and coal collectively tend to contribute the highest (50%) share to the total GHG emissions in the production process.
+Energy efficiency, and high energy costs have become a stumbling block in the ferroalloy production, especially in the countries like India, and South Africa where power tariffs are on a higher side.
+Due to high power consumption, the industry’s production utilisation rate is highly volatile.

 New Energy Saving Production Technologies to Ensure Sustenance

-In 2019, AMG Vanadium ground broke a second ferroalloy facility in Ohio, U.S. to meet the growing demand steel and refining industries.
-The company is focused on creating valuable specialty metals from discarded waste (oil refinery and power plant waste) with its waste recovery and energy conservation systems.
-In 2019, TNC Kazchrome JSC commenced its operations at new smelting furnace.The massive modernization project with also includes three more technologically upgraded furnaces with better productivity and energy efficiency.
-The facility will also collect the waste gas and used it to heat charge the furnace.
+In 2019, AMG Vanadium ground broke a second ferroalloy facility in Ohio (US) to meet the growing demand steel and refining industries.
+The company is focused on creating valuable speciality metals from discarded waste (like oil refinery, and power plant waste) with its waste recovery and energy conservation systems.
+In 2019, TNC Kazchrome JSC commenced its operations at a new smelting furnace.
+A massive modernisation project also includes three more technologically upgraded furnaces with better productivity, and greater energy efficiency.
+The facility will also collect the waste gas to be further utilised to heat charge the furnace.

 The Global Ferroalloys Market Is Segmented As Below: